-- We provide an explanation for why this is the case.
+- We explain why this is the case.

 The Lack of Context Regarding Quarterly Calls

 Quarterly call transcripts are published in various media outlets.
-However, there is normally little to no context surrounding the call.
-A subsegment of executives from SAP are introduced, and then the analysts are listed.
+However, there usually is little to no context surrounding the call.
+A subsegment of executives from SAP is introduced, and then the analysts are listed.
 After that point, the call commences.
-However, the question as to why these analysts and why these firms are included in the call is not documented or otherwise explained in the call.
-The distinct impression is given that SAP is releasing information and that the analysts are there to question SAP.
+However, the question of why these analysts and these firms are included in the call is not documented or otherwise explained in the call.
+The distinct impression is that SAP is releasing information and that the analysts are there to question SAP.